 There are so many variables when selecting a system, it can be hard to find answers to the important questions you have about ERP cost, deployment methods, or even the time it takes to choose a system.

-We’ve gathered and analyzed data from almost three thousand projects that were active in the past year in our 2020 ERP project report to answer all your questions.
-Specifically, we’ve looked at cost per user, project timeframes, budgets, and hosting preferences.
+We’ve gathered and analyzed data from over a thousand projects that were active in the past year in our 2021 ERP project report to answer all your questions.
+Specifically, we’ve looked at cost per user, project timeframes, budgets, previous systems, and hosting preferences.

 Quick jump to:

 - Which system were most companies replacing?

 - How many people in a company use an ERP?

 - How long does it take to select ERP?